The Martanisha Robinson Arts & Activism Award is Now Available!!

 Safe & Sound would not be able to do the things we do without the support of countless friends, family, partners and associate organizations.

 The Arts and Activism Scholarship would not exist if not for the sponsors who generously offered their help and support.
-Not only are we grateful for their sponsorship, we are proud that they have believed in us.
+Not only are we grateful for their sponsorship, we are proud that they believe in us.

 Please follow their links below to find out more about the wonderful work they do!